SalonInteractive/interview-exercise/README.md

 ---

-Once complete, submit a pull request with your implementation and send us an email back that it is completed.
+Once complete, submit a pull request with your implementation and send your interviewer an email that it is completed.